jswamina-redhat/ocp-documentation/platform_enablement/network_attachment_definition_knowledge_share.md

 Apply the configuration:
 `$ oc apply -f <example-vm>.yaml`

-[Info] If the VM was running as you edited its configuration, make sure you restart the VM to apply the new configuration.
+> **_INFO:_**  If the VM was running as you edited its configuration, make sure you restart the VM to apply the new configuration.

 ## Creating a Linux Node Network Configuration